run-ai/docs/docs/admin/runai-setup/maintenance/monitoring.md

 ## Out-of-the-box Alerts

-A Run:AI cluster comes with several built-in alerts.
-Each alert tests a specific aspect of the Run:AI functionality.
+A Run:ai cluster comes with several built-in alerts.
+Each alert tests a specific aspect of the Run:ai functionality.
 In addition, there is a single, inclusive alert, which aggregates all component-based alerts into a single _cluster health test_

 The aggregated alert is named `RunaiCriticalProblem`.
 It is categorized as "critical".

 ## Add a custom alert

-You can add additional alerts from Run:AI.
-Alerts are triggered by using the [Promtheus query language](https://prometheus.io/docs/prometheus/latest/querying/basics/){default=_blank} with any Run:AI [metric](../../../developer/metrics/metrics.md).
+You can add additional alerts from Run:ai.
+Alerts are triggered by using the [Promtheus query language](https://prometheus.io/docs/prometheus/latest/querying/basics/){default=_blank} with any Run:ai [metric](../../../developer/metrics/metrics.md).
 To add new alert:

-* When installing the Run:AI cluster, edit the [values file](../cluster-setup/cluster-install.md/#step-3-install-runai).
+* When installing the Run:ai cluster, edit the [values file](../cluster-setup/cluster-install.md/#step-3-install-runai).
 * On an existing installation, use the [upgrade](../cluster-setup/cluster-upgrade.md) cluster instructions to modify the values file.
 * Add an alert according to the following structure: